-After spamming e-mails to the institute customers he got the response from around 120 customers of which 80 are genuine and others are not correct because they do not have debit card details as required for e-banking."
+around 120 customers of which 80 are genuine and others are not correct because it do not have debit card details as required for e-banking.

-The customers who received his e-mail felt that it originated from the bank.
-When they filled the confidential information and submitted it the said information was directed to the accused.
-This was possible because the dynamic link was given in the first page (home page) of the fake website.
-The dynamic link means when people click on the link provided in spam that time only the link will be activated.
-The dynamic link was coded by handling the Internet Explorer onclick () event and the information of the form will be submitted to the web server (where the fake website is hosted).
-Then server will send the data to the configured e-mail address and in this case the e-mail configured was to the e-mail of the accused.
-All the information after phishing (user name, password, transaction password, debit card number and PIN, mother's maiden name) which he had received through the Wi-Fi Internet connectivity of Reliance.com was now available on his Acer laptop.
+The financial Institute customers those who have received his email felt that the email was originated from the financial Institute bank.
+When they filled the confidential information and submitted that time said information was directed to accused.
+This was possible because the dynamic link was given in the first page (Home page) of the fake web site.
+The dynamic link means when people click on the link provided in spamming email that time only the link will be activated.
+The dynamic link was coded by handling the Internet Explorer onclick() event and the information of the form will be submitted to the web server (Where the fake web site is hosted).
+Then server will send he data to configured email address and in this case email configured was to the accused email .
+So on submission of the confidential information after fishing (user name, password, Transaction password, Debit card Number and PIN, mothers maiden name) which he had received through Wi-Fi internet connectivity of Reliance.com which was available on his Acer Lap Top.

-This crime was registered under section 66 of the IT Act, sections 419, 420, 465, 468 and 471 of the Indian Penal Code and sections 51, 63 and 65 of the Indian Copyright Act, 1957 which attract the punishment of three years imprisonment and fine upto Rs 2 lakh which the accused never thought of.
+This crime has been registered u/s U/Sec.
+66 of IT Act, sec 419, 420, 465, 468, 471 of I.P.C r/w Sections 51, 63 and 65 of Copyright Act, 1957 which attract the punishment of 3 years imprisonment and fine up to 2 lacs rupees which accused never thought of .

-Spam and Offensive Messages
+2.5 Spam and Offensive Messages

-Although the advent of e-mail has greatly enhanced our communications capacities, most e-mail networks today remain susceptible to attacks from spammers who bulk-e-mail unsolicited promotional or even offensive messages to the nuisance of users.
-Among the more notorious of these scams is/was the so-called "section 409 scam" in which victims receive e-mails from alleged millionaires who induce them to disclose their credit information in return for a share in millions.
+Although the advent of email has greatly enhanced our communications capacities, most email networks today remain susceptible to attacks from spammers who bulk-email unsolicited promotional or even offensive messages to the nuisance of users.
+Among the more notorious of these scams is/was the so-called "Section 409 scam" in which victims receive emails from alleged millionaires who induce them to disclose their credit information in return for a share in millions.

-Section 66A of the IT Act attempts to address this situation by penalizing the sending of:
+Section 66A of the IT Act attempt to address this situation by penalizing the sending of

-- any message which is grossly offensive or has a menacing character - false information for the purpose of causing annoyance, inconvenience, danger, insult, criminal intimidation, enmity, hatred or ill-will any electronic e-mail for the purpose of causing annoyance or inconvenience, or to deceive the addressee about the origin of such messages;
+- a) any message which is grossly offensive or has a menacing character - b) false information for the purpose of causing annoyance, inconvenience, danger, insult, criminal intimidation, enmity, hatred or ill-will - c) any electronic email for the purpose of causing annoyance or inconvenience, or to deceive the addressee about the origin of such messages;

-This offence is punishable with imprisonment upto three years and with a fine [14]Hoax E-mails [15]
+This offence is punishable with imprisonment up to three years and with a fine14.

+Hoax Emails15

-In 2009, a 15-year-old Bangalore teenager was arrested by the cyber crime investigation cell (CCIC) of the city crime branch for allegedly sending a hoax e-mail to a private news channel.
+In 2009, a 15-year-old Bangalore teenager was arrested by the Cyber Crime Investigation Cell (CCIC) of the city crime branch on Friday for allegedly sending a hoax email to a private news channel.
 In the e-mail, he claimed to have planted five bombs in Mumbai, challenging the police to find them before it was too late.

-According to police officials, at around 1p.m. on May 25, the news channel received an e-mail that read: "I have planted five bombs in Mumbai; you have two hours to find it."
+According to police officials, at around 1pm on May 25, the news channel received an email that read: "I have planted five bombs in Mumbai; you have two hours to find it."
 The police, who were alerted immediately, traced the Internet Protocol (IP) address to Vijay Nagar in Bangalore.
-The Internet service provider for the account was BSNL, said officials.
+The internet service provider for the account was BSNL, said officials.